vertoforce/Garage-Door-Control/README.md

 ![schematic](docs/schematic.svg)

-## Things learned
+## Things to note

 1. Relays must have a diode (usually [Schottky](https://www.amazon.com/gp/product/B07BTY8FD2)) in reverse flow of current to absorb the voltage spike caused by the inductor.
 2. BJTs are intimidating but aren't soo bad.
+But they can be annoying.
 See the below section.
+3. I hate writing c++ :P

 ## The BJT transistor